tilezen/neatlacoche/README.md

 go get github.com/paulmach/go.geo
 ```

-But then you should be able to:
+Then you should be able to:

 ```
 go install github.com/mapzen/neatlacoche